On Lieb-Robinson bounds for the Bose-Hubbard model: Introduction

 In this paper, we bridge the gap between these two independent lines of inquiry, in QSM and QM, and we extend the QM approach of \cite{SigSof, Skib, HeSk, APSS, BoFauSig} to QSM models with unbounded interactions.
 Specifically, combining with a new localization technique, we establish the existence of an effective light cone for quantum transport for the Bose-Hubbard model through \textit{initially unoccupied regions,} that is, the particles are initially localized within spatially separated domains.
 Our results go beyond the seminal earlier work \cite{SHOE}.

+We also discuss \textit{applications} of our bosonic Lieb-Robinson bound.
+For example, we show that the time evolution of initially localized observables (which in principle spreads across the entire lattice for any positive time $t>0$) can be approximated by purely local observables for short times.
+See Theorem \ref{thm:localapprox} for the precise statement.
+The analogous result for spin systems is central to prove an LPPL principle (``local perturbations perturb locally'') which in turn underpins the modern classification theory of topological quantum phases via Hastings spectral flow (also called quasi-adiabatic evolution) \cite{BMNS,Hastings}.
+Our results thus pave the way for developing the first bosonic theory of topological quantum phases.
+The bounds are accompanied by suitable particle number-dependent weights described below, a feature which is generally expected for bosonic systems.

+As a second concrete application, we show how Theorem \ref{thm:localapprox} implies a bound on the information-theoretic task of \textit{quantum state transfer} in the Bose-Hubbard model.
+For this, we follow the line of argumentation developed in the context of quantum spin systems \cite{BHV,EppWhal} and replace the standard Lieb-Robinson bound by our bosonic version.

-The ideas developed in this paper also play an important role in our forthcoming paper \cite{FLS} which proves the first bound on the speed of macroscopic particle transport in the Bose-Hubbard model when starting from \textit{general} initial states with finite particle densities.
+The ideas developed in this paper also play an important role in our forthcoming paper \cite{FLS} which proves the first bound on the speed of macroscopic particle transport in the Bose-Hubbard model when starting from general initial states.
+While the techniques are related, the physical content of the two results are fundamentally different: The result proved here is a bona fide Lieb-Robinson bound which controls commutators of very general local observables and it requires a natural assumption on the initial distribution of particles.
+For comparison, the result in \cite{FLS} holds for general initial states but only controls macroscopic fractions of particles.